Subjective Face Transform using Human First Impressions: Introduction

-The proposed framework maps subjective attributes to the latent space of editable face features and learns attribute-relevant transforms that do not manipulate the original identity of the face.
-The proposed pipeline achieves smooth image modifications without explicit edit directions~\cite{shen2020interpreting, peterson2022omi}.
-Our experiments compare results from training on both the real images from the FFHQ~\cite{karras2019style} and CelebAMask-HQ~\cite{CelebAMask-HQ} datasets, and generated synthetic images using StyleGAN2-ADA~\cite{karras2020training}.
-To demonstrate the generalizability of our approach, the trained models are evaluated on four out-of-domain datasets --- Chicago Face Dataset~\cite{ma2015chicago}, SCUT-FBP5500~\cite{liang2018scut}, 10k US Adult Faces Database~\cite{bainbridge2013intrinsic}, and the One Million Impressions Dataset~\cite{peterson2022omi}.
-The contributions of this work can be summarized as: \begin{enumerate} \itemsep0em \item A novel GAN-based framework that transforms face images according to a user-desired change in the first impression attribute score.
-The proposed solution generates perceptual variants --- based on subjective attributes like trustworthiness, dominance, and attractiveness --- while preserving identity. \item Extensive evaluations show the edited results to be consistent with human perception and compare results from training using real and synthetic face images. \item Visualization of objective edits, performed by the pipeline, helps highlight biases from human annotators participating in the first impression tasks. \end{enumerate}
+\begin{enumerate} \itemsep0em \item Presenting a novel flow-based framework that transforms faces according to user-desired change in the perceived first impression attribute score.
+The proposed solution generates perceptual variants --- based on attributes like trustworthiness, dominance, and attractiveness --- largely preserving facial features relevant for face recognition using a novel identity loss. \item Conducted extensive evaluations showing edits to be consistent with human perception and comparing results from training using real and synthetic faces. \item Visualizing objective edits, performed by the pipeline, highlighting the biases from human annotators participating in the first impression tasks. \item Demonstrating that fine-tuning with synthetic faces generated using the pipeline improves the performance and out-of-domain generalizability of facial first impression prediction models. \end{enumerate}